 In the two decades following the Second and Fifth Circuit decisions, subsequent federal district court decisions in jurisdictions across the United States—including district courts in New York that took the position that NBC was no longer good law post-Intel—have split on the question, but no federal court of appeals conclusively decided it.

-The Second Circuit Again Rejects Section 1782 Discovery in Aid of Foreign-Seated Private Commercial Arbitration
+The Seventh Circuit Follows the Second and Fifth Circuits and Rejects Section 1782 Discovery in Aid of Foreign-Seated Private Commercial Arbitration

-In the meantime, with the stage set for the Supreme Court to weigh in on the meaning of “foreign or international tribunal,” the circuit split will likely grow wider.
-As of this writing, at least three other circuit courts may soon take up the question.
-In a sister case arising from the same facts as Servotronics, Inc. v.
-Boeing Co., after a district court denied Section 1782 discovery in Illinois, Servotronics is appealing to the Seventh Circuit.
-And, a federal district court in California, which had uniformly followed the reasoning of the Second and Fifth Circuits in rejecting requests for Section 1782 discovery in aid of private commercial arbitration, recently rejected prior California district court decisions and allowed discovery in aid of a private commercial arbitration pending in China.
-That case is on appeal with the Ninth Circuit.
-Finally, two appeals pending before the Third Circuit also present this question.
+With the Seventh Circuit breaking the 2–2 tie among the circuit courts, the circuit split will likely grow wider.
+As of this writing, at least two other circuit courts may soon take up the question.
+A federal district court in California, which had uniformly followed the reasoning of the Second and Fifth Circuits in rejecting requests for Section 1782 discovery in aid of private commercial arbitration, recently rejected prior California district court decisions and allowed discovery in aid of a private commercial arbitration pending in China.
+That case is on appeal with the Ninth Circuit, which heard oral argument on September 14, 2020.
+And, two appeals pending before the Third Circuit also present this question.

-Regardless of how the Third, Seventh, and Ninth Circuits come out on the issue, parties who are or who may become involved in arbitration seated outside the United States should be aware that seeking discovery under Section 1782 is an available option in more jurisdictions within the United States than ever before.
-But, until such time as a uniform rule applies across all federal circuits, parties seeking discovery in aid of foreign-seated private arbitration will need to be strategic in selecting a district court with jurisdiction to pursue such discovery.
+Regardless of how the Third and Ninth Circuits come out on the issue, parties who are or who may become involved in arbitration seated outside the United States should be aware that seeking discovery under Section 1782 is an available option in more jurisdictions within the United States than ever before.
+However, the two Servotronics cases involving the same parties and the same set of facts ended up with completely opposite outcomes—the Fourth Circuit in favor of discovery and the Seventh Circuit against it.
+This striking difference in outcome illustrates the importance of filing in the right district.
+Accordingly, until such time as a uniform rule applies across all federal circuits, parties seeking discovery in aid of foreign-seated private arbitration will need to be strategic in selecting a district court with jurisdiction to pursue such discovery.

 28 U.S.C. § 1782(a).